fprime-community/fprime-tutorial-math-component/docs/developing-deployments.md

 At this point in time, several `mathSender` and `mathReceiver` functions (such as `mathOpIn` or `schedIn`) should still be not connected.
 Hence, they should appear on this list.

-Go into `topology.fpp`, connect `mathReceiver.schedIn` to rate group one using the code below.
-You can either add this code in the rate groupo section or the user code section, do what makes the most sense to you:
+Go into `topology.fpp`, connect `mathReceiver.schedIn` to rate group one using the code below:

 ```fpp
 # In: Top/topology.fpp